9 Steps to Measure a Complete Athlete

 This is your “go” skill set.

-Testing would include your higher rep set of an unbroken power or Olympic lift, a timed round in the IWT workouts, 500m row, 800m run, etc.
+Testing would include your higher rep set of an unbroken power or partial Olympic lifts, a timed shorter benchmark challenge, 500m row, 800m run, etc.

 4. Local Muscular Endurance

 This is the ability of concentrated muscle groups to perform repeated contractions against low-level resistance in an allotted amount of time.

 In this parameter, we must have trained and developed our Muscle Buffering Capacity, which is the ability to regulate the accumulation of hydrogen ions that build up in our muscles and fatigue us, preventing further contractions.

 McGuigan et al showed a strong correlation between our MBC and short volume exercise performance in Physiological Tests for Elite Athletes.
 (1) (Anaerobic Capacity requires the ability to buffer hydrogen and regulate pH, as well.)

 Testing would include the 100 kettlebell swing test, max pull-ups or push-ups or any singular movement with no break or resting.